ucb-ee290c/ucb-ee290c.github.io/tutorials/baremetal-ide/Baremetal IDE Lab.md

 ```

 Let's break down the arguments here
 `+tty=<tty>` specifies what serial port the chip's UART-TSI port is on.
-Unfortunatley due to the way Unix handles serial devices, the exact device ID changes every time you unplug and replug your device.
+>> Unfortunately, due to the way Unix handles serial devices, the exact device ID changes every time you unplug and replug your device.
 The best way of figuring out which serial port is which is unplug the device you are trying to find the id of, run the command `ls /dev/ttyUSB*` to lists out all remaining USB serial ports, plug the device in again, and run the command one last time to find the new serial port.
 For the lab, UART-TSI is on the usb port hooked directly up to the FPGA, not the one plugged into the FT-LINK.

 `+baudrate=<baudrate>` specifies which baudrate the computer should talk to the chip at.
 This must match whatever the chip was configured for.
 In our case, this is 921600 baud.

-`+no_hart0_msip`

-`+init_read=<Read Address>`

-`init_write=<Write Address>`
+`+no_hart0_msip` specifies that we should not send a **M**achine **S**oftware **I**nterrupt to hart0 or core 0.
+By default, after completing all reads and writes, UART-TSI sets the hart0 msip register to 1 which sends an interrupt to core 0 of the chip which tells the chip that we are done loading in the program and should jump to the address in the boot address register to start executing.
+Specify this argument if you do not want the core to boot up, such as when you are just doing read/writes.

+`+init_read=<Read Address>` specifies that we should do a read at a given address before loading in our binary.
+This always reads a 32 bit word from memory and rounds down any address to the nearest multiple of 4.
+The address must be given in hex and be prefixed with `0x`

+`+init_write=<Write Address>:<Write Value>` specifies that we should do a write to a given address before loading in our binary.
+This always writes a 32 bit word to memory, rounds down any address to the nearest multiple of 4, and zero extends the write value to 32 bits.
+Both the address and write value must be in hex and prefixed with `0x`

 `<bin>` is the binary that you want to load onto the chip.
 This can be `none` if no binary is desired.